-While there are some things that one might derive about God based on what we can see in the creation, most of what we believe about God as Christians come from the Bible.
-In this post I want to take a quick look at some of the attributes of God that are found in the scriptures.
-For a more detailed look at these you might check out a systematic theology book like Millard Erickson’s Christian Theology.
+While there are some things that one might derive about God based on what we can see in the creation, most of what we believe about God as Christians comes from the Bible.
+In this post, I want to take a quick look at some of the attributes of God that are found in the scriptures.
+For a more detailed look at these, you might check out a systematic theology book like Millard Erickson’s Christian Theology.

 God is a spirit.

 He does not have physical form or limitations.
 He is not limited by physical place or time.
 John 4:24 most clearly expresses this attribute, “God is spirit, and his worshipers must worship in the Spirit and in truth.“

 He is not some great cosmic force, but has personality, is self-consciousness, and is capable of having relationships.
 That God has personhood, is at least partially expressed by having a name.
 In Exodus 3:13-14, Moses asked God for his name, and God responded with “I Am“.
 Only one with self-awareness can identify himself with a name.
 Repeatedly throughout Scripture, you also see God interacting with people, often expressing a desire for a relationship with people.

 His name, “I Am,” indicates that he is not dependent on anything else for his life, he is self-existent.
 That is unlike any other life that we know; all of the rest of us are dependent on him for life.